Sparring (SanShou)

 Yang overcomes Yin

-While much is made of using Yin (softness) to overcome Yang (hardness) in Tai Chi literature, the converse is also true.
+While much is made of using Yin (softness) to overcome Yang (hardness) in Taiji literature, the converse is also true.

-When the opponent’s defence is weakened, the Tai Chi practitioner can take the initiative to attack strongly (Yang) to overcome the opponent’s weakness (Yin).
+When the opponent’s defence is weakened, the Taiji practitioner can take the initiative to attack strongly (Yang) to overcome the opponent’s weakness (Yin).

 Below is a short clip of Oxford Wudang student Chris taking part in a full-contact sanshou competition and demonstrating this concept…